Goufalite/kerbalscience/README.md

+## YaLinqo depreciation in PHP8 (for the 2.5.0)

+After updating YaLinqo to the latest version, it has a depreciation message on the first `from` call.
+A bug exists on their side and I mitigated it by skipping the deprecated warning.

+Updating this when it changes on their side.

+# Table of contents

 You can find here several external tools to help parsing the savefile of a KSP game and detail some information:
 - [science found on planets in a more friendly way](#Kerbal-Science)
 - [a tourist voyage planner](#tourist-planner)